Ztarknet-recursion/recursive-cairo/README.md

 ## Additional documentations

 These documentations discuss some new designs in this repository.
+The notes have been prepared with the help of [Cursor](https://cursor.com/).

 - [Description of the example proof being verified](doc/example_proof.md)
 - [List of components in Cairo](doc/components.md)